pi1igrim/terminal-string/README.md

 ![Example](./docs/example.png)

-Convenient syntax makes this clear and convenient.
+The simple syntax makes it clear and convenient.

 ## Installation